History of the Inn

 The landscaping went through a total transformation as well.
 Beautiful and secluded patios grace the grounds for outdoor dining and relaxation.
 Award winning gardens surround the home and lawn -- a favorite spot for outdoor weddings and receptions.
 The mature apple, peach, pear and plum trees supply a wonderful bounty of fresh fruits that add to the breakfast recipes.

-In the spring of 2012, one more change will take place on the property.
-The cottage will be renovated again providing a home for Southern Utah's first winery.
-The small production winery and tasting room will enrich guests' visit with tours explaining how fine wines are conveived, blended, aged and stored.
-Flights of wine will be available for tasting and purchase along with bottles of your favorites to be enjoyed at home.
+In the spring of 2012, one more change took place on the property.
+The cottage was renovated again providing a home for Southern Utah's first winery.
+The small production winery and tasting room enrich guests' visit with tours explaining how fine wines are conveived, blended, aged and stored.
+Flights of wine are available for tasting and purchase along with bottles of your favorites to be enjoyed at home.

 A graphic designer, Susan loved the opportunity to use her artistic skills in a new way through the renovation process: interior design.
 Having been in the construction industry for more than 30 years, CR was anxious to try his hand at the total restoration of an historic home.
 "It was truly an adventure!
 It was hard work, but we loved the renovation process and we now have an amazing home and business," Susan remarks.

 The 1897 Iron Gate Inn opened for business in June 2002 as the Utah Shakespearean Festival began its summer season.

 "We have met the most incredible people over the past several years -- fascinating people from all over the world and all walks of life.
 We love meeting new guests as they find our inn for the first time, but welcoming them back is even better.
 The pleasure of getting to know them a bit more is terrific and many have become dear friends that we treasure."